Don Arden: Estrangement from Sharon Osbourne and legal problems

 In 1979, one of Arden's successes, Black Sabbath, sacked their vocalist Ozzy Osbourne.
-Sharon entered a relationship with Osbourne, and took over his management from her father.
+Sharon began a relationship with Osbourne, and took over his management from her father.
 Arden was livid.
 Reportedly, the next time Sharon visited Don, his vicious pet dogs savaged her.
 She was pregnant at the time and lost the child.
 Sharon eventually married Osbourne and had no contact with her father for 20 years.

-In 1979, investigative reporter Roger Cook used the dispute with Lynsey de Paul to probe Arden's controversial management style on BBC Radio 4's Checkpoint programme.
-That proved to be a colourful encounter.
+In 1979, the investigative reporter Roger Cook used the dispute with Lynsey de Paul to probe Arden's controversial management style on BBC Radio 4's Checkpoint programme.
+It proved to be a colourful encounter.
 "When you fight the champion you go fifteen rounds, you've got to be prepared to go the whole way", Arden tells Cook.
 "I'll take you with one hand strapped up my arse.
 You're not a man, you're a creep."
 Arden threatened to break the neck of anyone who talked to Cook in his on-air interview.

 From the late 1970s into the early 1980s, Arden enjoyed the high-rolling lifestyle of a top music mogul.
 In the mid-1980s, he bought Portland Recording Studios (formerly IBC Studios) from Chas Chandler and installed his son David as manager.
 The studio's equipment was very outdated by that time, and much of the income was being generated by another company known as RadioTracks, which ran half the facility, and by George Peckham (Porky Prime Cuts), a well-known cutting engineer, whose cutting rooms were on the ground floor at the back of the building.
-Arden had acquired shares in RadioTracks through buying out Chandler without the knowledge of the other directors.
+Arden had acquired shares in RadioTracks by buying out Chandler without the knowledge of the other directors.

-In 1986, Arden was arrested for kidnapping and torturing a Jet records accountant named Harshad Patel, whom Arden believed had been embezzling money.
+In 1986, Arden was arrested for kidnapping and torturing a Jet records accountant named Harshad Patel, who Arden believed had been embezzling money.
 Arden's son, known legally as 'David Levy', appeared at the Old Bailey in 1986 for his role in the matter.
 The incident occurred at the offices at 35 Portland Place.
 Convicted, Levy spent several months in an open prison.
 Arden, tried separately on related charges, was acquitted.
 The drawn-out dispute meant Arden was unable to attend to business, and legal costs proved a fatal strain on Jet Records, which collapsed.
 Portland Recording Studios were considerably in arrears with rent to the Prudential, which owned the building at Portland Place, close to the BBC's Broadcasting House.
 Eventually, the Prudential evicted Jet Records.
 From 1986 to the mid-1990s, Arden shuttled between his homes in Beverly Hills, California and Parkside in Wimbledon, London.